Department of Computer Science

 Concentration in Cloud and Systems

-Students may declare a Concentration in Cloud and Systems after completing CS 3424 Systems Programming with a grade of "C-" or better.
+Students may declare a Concentration in Cloud and Systems after completing CS 3423 with a grade of "C-" or better.
 All candidates for the Concentration in Cloud and Systems must fulfill the Core Curriculum requirements and the Computer Science degree requirements including, as part of the upper-division computer science electives in item B in the degree requirements, the following course:

 CS 4843Cloud Computing3

-plus three additional courses selected from the following (an elective can only be counted towards one concentration):
+plus three additional courses selected from the following (an elective can only be counted toward one concentration):9

 Concentration in Cybersecurity

-Students may declare a Concentration in Cybersecurity after completing CS 2124 Data Structures with a grade of "C-" or better.
+Students may declare a Concentration in Cybersecurity after completing CS 2123 with a grade of "C-" or better.
 All candidates for the Concentration in Cybersecurity must fulfill the Core Curriculum requirements and the Computer Science degree requirements including, as part of the computer science electives in item B in the degree requirements, the following course:

-plus three additional courses selected from the following (an elective can only be counted towards one concentration):
+plus three additional courses selected from the following (an elective can only be counted toward one concentration):9

 Concentration in Data Science

-Students may declare a Concentration in Data Science after completing CS 3343 Analysis of Algorithms with a grade of "C-" or better.
-All candidates for the Concentration in Data Science must fulfill the Core Curriculum requirements and the Computer Science degree requirements including, as part of the upper-division computer science electives in item B in the degree requirements, the following course:
+Students may declare a Concentration in Data Science after completing CS 3343 with a grade of "C-" or better.
+All candidates for the Concentration in Data Science must fulfill the Core Curriculum requirements and the Computer Science degree requirements including, as part of the upper-division computer science electives in item B in the degree requirements, the following courses:

 CS 3743Database Systems3